ekoindia/openapi-spec/markdown/README.md

 ### 11. Passport API
-This API is used to verify passport information (only Indian passports) and ensure the identity of your customer.
+Use this API to verify passport information (only Indian passports) and ensure the identity of your customer.
 Provide the passport file number in the request to fetch the details.

 #### Details
 - **Method:** POST